 Often, a DWG is imported as a reference but then is no longer needed.
 Once it is no longer needed, it should be deleted.

-Tip #14: Use detail components (blocks) wherever possible, rather than drafting lines
+Tip #14: Use detail components over drafting lines

 As opposed to drafting lines, detail components are more efficient.
 They are easier to copy and constrain.
 Remember to lock (or check the box ‘moves with nearby objects’ detail components when placing them to ensure they move if the model does.